Should I File for a Chapter 7 or Chapter 13 Bankruptcy?

 Both kinds of bankruptcy have numerous rules and exceptions to those rules, about what kinds of debts are covered, who can file, and what property you can and cannot keep.

 Call our offices today to find out if bankruptcy is right for you.

 Chapter 13 bankruptcy is the most common type of "reorganization" bankruptcy for consumers.
 You will be able to retain all of your property, but you must make monthly payments over three to five years to repay all or some of your debt.

 Our offices will create a repayment plan that describes in detail how you will pay each of your debts.
-In a Chapter 13 plan, you must pay some debts in full, such as child support, alimony, a car loan, and mortgage.
-On your unsecured debts, such as medical bills and credit cards, you will only have to pay a portion or in some cases none.
+In a Chapter 13 plan, you must pay some debts in full, such as child support, alimony, a car loan, and a mortgage.
+On your unsecured debts, such as medical bills and credit cards, you will only have to pay a portion or, in some cases, none.